 Once the site visit has ended, it’s time to amplify the visit on social media!
 Make sure you gather all the photos that were taken during the visit and select the best ones to post online.
 Tag any relevant participants, including the decisionmaker to help boost visibility.

 Then, send a thank-you email or letter to everyone who participated, including any photos and press stories.
 In your correspondence, recap the highlights of the decisionmaker’s visit and restate any requests for actions the decisionmaker can take to strengthen your school and family engagement policies.
 Be sure to also request a follow-up meeting to continue to build your relationship with the decisionmaker and further discuss your request for action.
-Visit Conducting Meetings with a Decisionmaker for helpful tips on scheduling and holding your follow-up meeting.
+Visit our Conducting Meetings with a Decisionmaker page for helpful tips on scheduling and holding your follow-up meeting.